Taxi business plan for starting your own business

 Personnel plan of taxi business

-Understanding the importance of good staff, Williams included some essential features as a part of employee hiring criteria in the taxi cab advertising business plans.
+Understanding the importance of good staff, William included some essential features as a part of employee hiring criteria in the taxi cab advertising plans.
 He also formed a list of employees necessary for running his business.
 This list can be seen in this taxi business plan pdf.

 7.1 Company Staff